-When we think of being active and healthy, we focus on going on runs, walks, and maybe doing some weight lifting.
-Many times, stretching is overlooked and not done as frequently.
+When we think of being active and healthy, many times we underestimate stretching and don’t do it as frequently.
 What many of us don’t realize is that stretching is just as important and beneficial for our bodies.

 Muscle tightness occurs not only when we are active and contracting them, but also when we are passive, both resulting in the shortening of the muscles.
 This tightness leads to one having less range of motion and may create a muscle imbalance.